chain4travel/chain4travel-website/src/posts/camino-network-2025-travel-trends.md

 # How can you build travel trends?

-If your company is interested to explore new digital ecosystem and new tools that make top travel trends tangible and scalable, here what you can do:
+If your company is interested in exploring this new digital ecosystem and new tools that make top travel trends tangible and scalable, here is what you can do:

 - [request a demo call](https://outlook.office365.com/book/CaminoNetworkDeepDive1hourSamAnke@chain4travel.com/) to learn more about Camino Messenger;
 - [apply for a grant](https://camino.network/grant-program/) to build web3 travel products;